-As Applied Animal Behavior Science explains, they’re the most talented speakers in the bird world and can use English speech similar to young children.
+As Applied Animal Behavior Science explains, African greys are the most talented speakers in the parrot world and can use English speech similar to young children.

-- Budgies: 1,000 words
+- Budgies: Up to 1,000 words.

-- Amazon parrots: 300 words
+- Amazon parrots: Up to 300 words.

-- Indian ring parakeets: 250 words
+- Indian ring parakeets: Up to 250 words.

-- Quaker parrots: 50-60 words
+- Quaker parrots: Up to 60 words.